-In partnership with the New Jersey Department of Environmental Protection, Division of Fish and Wildlife, Centenary celebrated the grand opening of the Environmental Science Center.
-The Environmental Science Center, which features an innovative laboratory, classroom and faculty research space, will serve as an experiential learning facility for students.
+In partnership with the New Jersey Department of Environmental Protection, Division of Fish and Wildlife, Centenary expanded its lab space with the addition of the Environmental Science Center.
+The Environmental Science Center, which features an innovative laboratory, classroom and faculty research space, serves as an experiential learning facility for students.

 - Hands-on experience in the field, utilizing collection and analysis tools